mthudangn/conversational-psychotherapy-fidelity/README.md

 The transcript-based NLP and session-level modelling components have been implemented.

+This repository is the consolidated public release of approximately two years of research and engineering work.
 The repository is currently being extended and consolidated with an end-to-end Speech AI front end covering:

 - YouTube audio acquisition
 - Audio validation and standardisation